xianhuazhou/elog/README.md

     $ nohup elog-server /etc/elog/server.json > /var/log/elog-server.log &

-If something went wrong, you can check the log files you specified such as above.
+If something went wrong, you can check the log files you specified such as above, otherwise, you can go and visit http://localhost:3339 to see error logs.

 **reload client or server**